tweag/asterius/docs/wasm-in-hs.md

   Inside the passed in continuation, we can use `break'` to perform branching.
-  The `Label` type is also opaque and cannot be inspected, the only thing we know is that it's scope-checked just like any ordinary Haskell value, so it's impossible to accidently branch to an "inner" label.
+  The `Label` type is also opaque and cannot be inspected, the only thing we know is that it's scope-checked just like any ordinary Haskell value, so it's impossible to accidentally branch to an "inner" label.

 The EDSL only checks for scope safety, so we don't mess up different locals or jump to non-existent labels.
 Type-safety is not guaranteed (binaryen validator